FAQs for Schools

 For most students, a total of 90 lessons (delivered as three, thirty-minute lessons per week) is sufficient time to complete QuickSmart.
 However, there are some students who may require additional help and, hence, a second year on the program.

 Our data indicates that those students who do require a second year usually improve at a far greater rate in the second year than was the case in the first year.
-This situation is addressed in the third workshop.

 What can a school expect when running the program?